huaweicloud/huaweicloud-fpga/fp1/docs/Using_a_Vivado_based_Example.md

 [Example 3 Operation Instructions](#Example 3 Operation Instructions)

 ##### Note

 For users who need to understand the functions of the three examples, see [Example Application Guide](../hardware/vivado_design/examples/README.md).

+The following parameter `-s 0` is the device slot number for selecting the running case.
+The slot number is determined when the user requests the virtual machine.
+The default value is 0.
+For example, if a user applies for a virtual machine environment with 4 FPGA accelerator cards, the slot numbers are 0, 1, 2, and 3.

 Example 1 Operation Instructions
 -------